PeterMarshall29/book1/jupyternotebooks/for_loops.md

 `````
 It is bad practice, and a common mistake, to increment the loop-variable within the execution block; this should only be done for a good reason.

 In programming it is always better to separate concerns.
-In this case it is better to leave control to the loop arguments.
+In this case it is better to leave control to the for-loop arguments.

 When the loop variable increment instruction appears in both the code-block and the for-statement argument - both increment instructions are implemented in each loop.
 The instructions are also implemented in sequence and can result in two different values being used for the loop-variable in a single iteration.

 ````{code-cell} c++
 :tags: [remove-output, skip-execution]